Most positive influence on orchard

 Most negative influence on orchard

-- Spraying is the only service contracted out.
-The remainder of work is completed by orchard staff.
+- Pest monitoring and fertiliser planning is contracted out.
+Remainder of work is completed by owners.

 - Managed in rows

-- An estimated 25% of the canopy is removed each year.
+- On average a third of the canopy of each tree is removed every year.

 Soil and soil moisture management

-- The orchard is 100% irrigated with drippers and ground based micro sprinklers used.
+- The orchard is 100% irrigated with ground based micro sprinklers.

-- Honey bee hives are brought onto the orchard at 10-20% flowering at a rate of 5-7 hives per hectare.
-Hives are placed in groups in open areas that get good early morning sun.
-Orchard is divided into zones and there is one group of hives per zone.
+- Hive are brought onto the orchard at 10-20% flowering at a rate of 5-7 hives per hectare.
+Hives are located wherever is accessible (random) through block.

 Soil and fertiliser application

-- Soil and leaf tests are carried out once a year in April.
+- Soil and leaf tests are carried out twice a year in April and October.

-- A consultant provides a fertiliser plan based on test results and crop loading.
+- A consultant provided a fertiliser plan based on test results and crop loading.

 Tree health management